 Who is exempt from taking the test?

 You will not have to take the test if you earn a high enough score on the TOEFL, IELTS, or MELAB (we only accept scores from the official testing agencies).
-The necessary scores are as follows:
+The necessary scores are:

 - Internet-based TOEFL: 105